 - Mid-Range Hotel in the Historic District: Hassayampa Inn – Prescott’s oldest hotel, the Hassayampa Inn, is a memorable way to experience Prescott.
 Guests will enjoy swanky rooms, antique furnishings, and the building’s Spanish colonial revival architecture.
 Courthouse Square is within walking distance of Hassayampa Inn and live music venues, saloons, and other hot spots on Whiskey Row.

 - Luxury Hotel in the Historic District: Hotel Vendome – Located within walking distance from Whiskey Row and the Courthouse Plaza, Hotel Vendome treats its guests right with an on-site bar, free parking, free Wi-Fi, and complimentary coffee and tea.
 The property is also listed on the National Register of Historic Places by the United States Department of the Interior.

 Prescott Valley is about eight miles east of Prescott, making it an accessible destination to rest your head without missing out on all the fun attractions in Prescott proper.
 There are quite a few fun attractions in Prescott Valley for families.

-While Prescott Valley is close in proximity to all the fun and action in downtown Prescott, it’s also near some of the most amazing nature trails and other outdoor recreational activities.
-I recommend renting a car if staying in Prescott Valley, as you’ll want to be spending most of your days out exploring the surrounding areas.
+While Prescott Valley is close to all the fun and action in downtown Prescott, it’s also near some of the most amazing nature trails and other outdoor recreational activities.
+I recommend renting a car if staying in Prescott Valley, as you’ll want to spend most of your days exploring the surrounding areas.

 Does Prescott Valley sound like the place for you?
 If you need more convincing, here are some of the best things to do in and around Prescott Valley: